 The steps to re-purposing this chair

 1) I ripped off all the old and dirty upholstery.
 Inside the cushion was a mixture of cotton stuffing and straw/hay.
 I assume since the cushion had a spring base that the mixture of straw/hay and the thick cotton was important.
 Today upholstery is stapled in but this chair shows its date by the hundreds of nails that held the fabric in place.
+2) I patiently, for hours, pulled out all the nails that were stuck in the wood.
+Around the nails were pieces of fabric that needed removed.
+From exposing that inside of the chair I could tell that the chair had been reupholstered at least once.
+Being reupholstered twice meant, twice as many holes!

 3) I gave the chair a good washin'.
 It was clear that this chair hadn't been used in years and was sitting in a garage or a deep corner in the basement.
 I used wood soap to clean and scrub the chair.